botblox/botblox-manager-software/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Welcome to BotBlox Software.
-We designed this software to go along with our [firmware](https://github.com/botblox/botblox-manager-firmware) to allow our community of customers and developers to manually configure custom settings on BotBlox products, such as the SwitchBlox: our flagship Etheret switch.
+We designed this software to go along with our [firmware](https://github.com/botblox/botblox-manager-firmware) to allow our community of customers and developers to manually configure custom settings on BotBlox products, such as the SwitchBlox: our flagship Ethernet switch.
 For a while now, our customers have requested that they want to be able to program VLAN membership, Quality-of-service, Port mirroring, etc on our products.
 This Software contains a containerized CLI application, written in Python 3.8, that will allow you to configure the SwitchBlox to perform certain managed functions in your application.
-The CLI runs in a docker container, allowing us to bundle the dependencies of the application with the application source code itself, without having to worry about host OS.
-This application was designed with developers in mind, we wanted to make developing features for this application as simple as possible.
-We very much encourage people to point out improvements, bugs or missing features they want implemented as we want to be very responsive to the needs of the developer and customer.
+The CLI runs in a docker container, allowing us to bundle the dependencies of the application with the application source code itself, without having to worry about application environment setup on Host OS.
+This application was designed with developers in mind; to make developing features for this application as simple as possible.
+We very much encourage people to point out improvements, bugs or missing features they want implemented as we want to be very responsive to the needs of both the developer and customer.

 ### Built With